webgeodatavore/pyqgis-samples/README.md

 # PyQGIS samples

-The QGIS API based on C++ comments can frightened new Python QGIS users when they need to go further.
+The QGIS API based on C++ comments can scare new Python QGIS users when they need to go further.

-This repository is an attempt to start to cover all the Python API.
+This repository is an attempt to start to cover all the Python QGIS API.
 It'a work in progress.

-At the moment, we are documenting mainly the core and core modules from QGIS.
+At the moment, we are documenting mainly the gui and core modules from QGIS.

 You can see progress at: